-The purpose and scope of this fire management plan for the 48-acre OCTA Bobcat Ridge Preserve (formerly known as Hafen Preserve) is to provide a blueprint for protecting the natural environment of the Preserve to the greatest extent possible against both wildfire and also damage from suppression activities.
+The purpose and scope of this fire management plan for the 83-acre OCTA Live Oak Creek Preserve (formerly known as Saddle Creek South Preserve) is to provide a blueprint for protecting the natural environment of the Preserve to the greatest extent possible against both wildfire damage and damage from suppression activities.
 Simultaneously, OCTA aims to provide safety to neighboring vulnerable assets.
 This Preserve was selected for purchase by OCTA in large part because it contains very high-quality natural resources.
 Consequently, preserving those resources is a responsibility and top priority.
 This Plan has been approved by both the Wildlife Agencies as well as the Orange County Fire Authority (OCFA).

-Bobcat Ridge Preserve (Preserve) was identified as a Priority Conservation Area (prior to the development of the Conservation Plan) because it supports identified species covered by the Conservation Plan and associated natural communities; and contains a diversity of high-quality habitat types, including coastal sage scrub, ephemeral and intermittent streams supporting riparian woodland, scrub oak chaparral, and oak woodland.
+Live Oak Creek Preserve (Preserve) was identified as a Priority Conservation Area (prior to the development of the Conservation Plan) because it supports identified species covered by the Conservation Plan and associated natural communities; and contains a diversity of high-quality habitat types, including California sagebrush scrub, chaparral, coast live oak woodland, riparian forest, and grassland.
 Its location supports local and regional biological connectivity between lands owned by Orange County Parks, Cleveland National Forest, and other conserved open space.
-No structures are close enough to the boundary of the Preserve to warrant modifications to the vegetation within the Preserve for structure protection.
+Two structures are within 100 feet of the Preserve boundary resulting in the maintenance of fuel maintenance zones.
+One structure is located on the eastern side of the Preserve and the other is located on the northwestern boundary.

 The Preserve is located on the southwestern flank of the Santa Ana Mountains and consists of predominantly rolling terrain.
-Two ephemeral drainages that flow in a westerly direction are located in the western half of the Preserve; a larger ephemeral drainage is located along the eastern boundary of the Preserve, with several small ephemeral drainages flowing into this larger drainage from within the property limits.
-Temperatures in interior valleys of Southern California, such as in the Preserve, often exceed 40 degrees Celsius1 (104 degrees Fahrenheit [F]).
+Two principal ephemeral drainages that flow in a westerly of predominantly rolling terrain.
+Two principal ephemeral drainages that flow in a westerly direction occur on the property: one adjacent to Live Oak Canyon Road and the other in the center of the Preserve.
+Foot trails and dirt roads run along the main ridgelines throughout the Preserve.
+Temperatures in interior valleys of Southern California, such as in the Preserve, often exceed 40 degrees Celsius1 (104 degrees Fahrenheit).
 Santa Ana winds are common in the fall.
-The Preserve has not burned in several decades, although several large fires have spread nearby.
-Fuel types known as Very High Shrub and Grass-Shrub fuel types dominate the Preserve and surrounding wildlands.
+The vast majority of the Preserve has not burned in several decades, although several large fires have spread nearby, and the 2007 Santiago Fire burned a 0.3-mile swathe along the northern boundary of the Preserve (along Live Oak Canyon Road).
+Fuel types known as High Shrub, Moderate Hardwood, and Short Grass fuel types dominate the Preserve and surrounding wildlands.

 In critical fire weather, fires burn with extreme behavior, high rates of spread and long-range spotting.
-This property is at the end of a historical fire corridor, but most fires have been held just short of the area.
-Fire behavior modeling predicts that once a fire is ignited, fire will generally spread quite fast throughout the Preserve.
-Two thirds of the Preserve is predicted to burn with flame lengths longer than 20 feet, which is likely to confound the best fire suppression efforts.
-Most of the vegetation on the Preserve is expected to produce surface fires during a wildfire, with some torching in riparian areas on the eastern edge of the Preserve which would produce and distribute embers ahead of the wildfire.
-There is no significant difference in burning characteristics between a fire of the same windspeed that burns with northeast wind or an uphill wind.
-However, these strong northeasterly winds, commonly called 'Santa Ana winds', often blow faster than winds from the west.
+This property is at the end of an historical fire corridor, but most fires have been held just short of the area.
+Fire behavior modeling predicts that once a fire is ignited, fires will generally spread quite fast in the eastern half of the Preserve.
+The eastern half of the Preserve is predicted to burn with flame lengths longer than 20 feet, which is likely to confound the best fire suppression efforts.
+The vegetation on the western half of the Preserve is expected to produce surface fires during a wildfire, with some torching predicted in the scrub oak chaparral-dominated eastern half of the Preserve which would produce and distribute embers ahead of the wildfire.
+There is little difference in burning characteristics between a fire of the same windspeed that burns with a northeast wind or an uphill wind (regardless of cardinal direction), except there is a significantly greater risk of extreme rates of spread in uphill wind conditions.
+However, these strong northeasterly winds, commonly called 'Santa Ana winds,' often blow faster than winds that come from the west.